Reading now: Outdoor work platforms & forklifts: Which machines for off-road use?

 • Check support width and basket reach

-• If necessary, plan for underlay plates (also for self-propelled vehicles)
+• If necessary, plan for support plates (even for self-propelled vehicles).

 • Ground pressure: The larger the contact area of the machine, the better the weight is distributed.

-• Steering behavior and drive: All-wheel drive alone is not enough – what is important is a powerful, sensitive hydrostatic drive.
+• Steering behavior and drive: All-wheel drive alone is not enough – a powerful, sensitive hydrostatic drive is essential.

 • Machine weight: Too heavy = sinking.
-Too light = unstable during lifting.
-The right amount counts.
+Too light = unstable during lifting operations.
+Finding the right balance is crucial.

-• Lateral reach: On soft ground, it is better to work with a longer reach instead of constantly repositioning.
+• Lateral reach: On soft ground, it's better to work with greater reach instead of constantly repositioning.

 Safety: What you need to pay attention to on loose ground

-Off-road means risk.
-Not because of the machine itself, but because of the environment.
+Terrain poses a risk.
+Not because of the machine – but because of the surroundings.
 Therefore:

-• Never set up without visually checking and checking its functionality – especially on gravel, lawns or embankments.
+• Never set it up without visual and functional checks – especially on gravel, grass or embankments.

 • Load distribution through plates, even with "only one wheel".

-• Basket swing and boom movement slow – instability due to rebound.
+• Slow down basket swivel and boom movement – instability due to rebound.

-• Take wind into account – especially for large platforms or banner work.
+• Take wind into account – especially with large platforms or banner work.

 • No driving movements with the boom extended on unstable ground.